tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 ```

 - you can read about the curve generating algorithm above here: https://stackoverflow.com/questions/22312841/waveshaper-node-in-webaudio-how-to-emulate-distortion
-- you can type in your curve here to see what it looks like: http://kevincennis.github.io/transfergraph/
+- you can type in your curve formula here to see what it looks like: http://kevincennis.github.io/transfergraph/

 2. The `WaveShaperNode` looks like this: